 Started in 2008, the Tour de Turtles (TdT) is a fun, educational journey through the science, research and geography of sea turtle migration using satellite telemetry.
 Created by Sea Turtle Conservancy, with help from sponsors and partners, this event follows the marathon migration of sea turtles, representing different species, from their nesting beaches to their foraging grounds.

-This year, 12 individual sea turtles will be tracked for approximately three months as they leave their respective nesting beaches and race to complete a “turtle” marathon.
+Each year, sea turtles will be tracked for approximately three months as they leave their respective nesting beaches and race to complete a turtle marathon.
 The Tour de Turtles competitors will swim with the goal of being the first turtle to swim the furthest distance during the migration marathon.
 You can get involved by supporting a turtle to help raise awareness about their cause.
 While we may not know the outcome of the race, one thing is certain: saving sea turtles is a marathon, not a sprint!

 Interested in Sponsoring Tour de Turtles?
 Contact Lexie Beach at email@example.com.